openshift/enhancements/enhancements/dns/coredns-egressfirewall-integration.md

 			delete_dns_name_resolver(rule.to.dnsName)
 ```

 * The OVN-K cluster manager will watch for events related to `EgressFirewall` objects.
-(Note: Currently, on update of an `EgressFirewall` object, it is
-first deleted and then created again by the OVN-K master(s).
-Thus, only the create and delete events are handled here.)
-* When an OpenShift cluster administrator creates an EgressFirewall resource for a namespace and adds rule(s) containing DNS name(s),
+* When an OpenShift cluster administrator creates/updates an EgressFirewall resource for a namespace and adds rule(s) containing DNS name(s),
-the cluster manager will receive the create event.
+the cluster manager will receive the create/update event.
 * The OVN-K cluster manager will create corresponding `DNSNameResolver` CRs for each of the DNS names in the EgressFirewall rules, if not
 already created.
 Each CR will be created in the `openshift-ovn-kubernetes` namespace.
 The name of the CR will be assigned using a hash
 function (similar to the ComputeHash [here](https://github.com/openshift/kubernetes/blob/master/pkg/controller/controller_utils.go#L1157-L1172))
 prefixed by `dns-`.
 The input to the hash function will be the DNS name.
 The `.spec.name` field of the CR will be set to the DNS name along with a trailing period.
 The trailing period is added because DNS servers store DNS names with a trailing period.
 Thus, to make it consistent, and also for ease of matching,
 the `spec.name` will be set with a trailing period.
-* When an OpenShift cluster administrator deletes an EgressFirewall resource for a namespace containing rule(s) for DNS name(s),
+* When an OpenShift cluster administrator deletes an EgressFirewall resource for a namespace containing rule(s) for DNS name(s)
-the cluster manager will receive the delete event.
+OR updates an EgressFirewall resource for a namespace and deletes rule(s) containing DNS name(s), the cluster manager will receive the delete/update event.
 * The cluster manager will then check if the same DNS names are also used in the EgressFirewall rules in other namespaces.
 If the
 DNS names are not used, then the cluster manager will delete the corresponding `DNSNameResolver` CRs.